Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Problem Definition

 Recall that $V$ is the space of all possible visualizations induced from the dataset features $\Phi$.
 According to what we discussed above, we can define a visualization generation function $f_C: \Phi \times \Phi \rightarrow V$ that, given in input a pair of features\footnote{For the sake of simplicity, we discuss only 2d charts hereafter.} $(\phi_i, \phi_j)$, provides a visualization conditioned on the constraint set $C$.
 Furthermore, we can define an insightfulness function $g: V \rightarrow \mathbb{R}$ that, taken in input a visualization, outputs an effectiveness score.
 Hence, a VRS can order the recommended visualizations $V^*$ for all feature couples $(\phi_i, \phi_j) \in \Phi \times \Phi$ as follows:

-According to equation \ref{eq:vis_recs}, all feature pairs $(\phi_i,\phi_j)$ have a set of most insightful visualizations associated with them.
-These visualizations are then sorted according to their insightfulness score $g$ and returned to the end-user as a set $V^*$ of the best-representing plots of the underlying feature relationships, conditioned on the constraints learned or provided in input.
+According to Equation \ref{eq:vis_recs}, all feature pairs $(\phi_i,\phi_j)$ have a set of most insightful visualizations associated with them.
+These visualizations are then sorted according to their insightfulness score $g$ and returned to the end-user as a set $V^*$ of the best-representing plots of the underlying feature relationships, conditioned on the constraints either learned or provided in the input.
 Equation \ref{eq:vis_recs} guarantees to include the most insightful visualization according to function $g$ for each feature pair $(\phi_i,\phi_j)$ s.t. $\phi_i \neq \phi_j$.
-Finally, to alleviate the end-user from consulting a plethora of recommendations, in practice, recommender systems may return the top $\ell$ suggestions (or those with an insightfulness score above a threshold $\theta$).
+Finally, to alleviate the end-user from consulting many recommendations, recommender systems may return the top $\ell$ suggestions (or those with an insightfulness score above a threshold $\theta$).

-Although the previous definition of visual recommenders is useful to clarify the problem and its boundaries, the literature has not yet proposed quantitative measures to assess $g$.
-Common measures adopted in the literature of recommender systems include memorability \cite{borkin2013makes}, emotional engagement \cite{kennedy2016engaging}, and serendipity \cite{ziarani2021serendipity}, but these are mostly qualitative when applied to images.
-In absence of consolidated metrics, VRS to date rely on crowdsourcing to determine the correctness (rather than an insightfulness score) of a proposed visualization: a visualization is labeled as "correct" if it has been generated, or approved, by human analysts (see Section \ref{sec:taxonomy}).
+Although the previous definitions of visual recommenders (see Def. \ref{def:VRS_in_the_literature}) and insightful recommendations (see Eq. \ref{eq:vis_recs}) are useful to clarify formally the problem and its boundaries, the literature on VRS has not yet proposed quantitative measures to assess $g$ automatically.
+Memorability \cite{borkin2013makes}, emotive engagement \cite{kennedy2016engaging}, and serendipity \cite{ziarani2021serendipity} are some of the well-known measures used in the literature to assess the ``goodness'' of standard recommender systems.
+However, like perceptual constraints, these measures are mostly qualitative.
+Serendipity is a quantitative metric, whereas memorability and emotive engagement rely on crowd-sourcing (user agreement) to assess the insightfulness of the recommended visualizations.
+Progress in exploring effective perceptual principles was made in \cite{zeng2023review}.
+The authors undertook a systematic analysis of 59 academic papers, resulting in a dataset of concrete perception-driven design rules that aim to optimize the performance of VRSs.

+In the absence of consolidated quantitative metrics, VRS to date rely on crowdsourcing to determine the correctness (rather than an insightfulness score) of a proposed visualization: a visualization is labeled as ``correct'' if it has been generated or approved, by human analysts (see Sec. \ref{sec:taxonomy}).